CroXY3D/CroXYBoard/README.md

 * Aux - 3 more connections for BLTouch or other use
 * LED - Always on (12/24V selectable via trace cut/jump).
 This may be used as a generic power source.

+It is possible to use 2 CroXYBoards with one near the printer's controller board and the other at the toolboard.
+This may simplify wiring somewhat.

 # BOM
 * 1x PCB (See Below)
 * 1x 16 pin Microfit3 board connector.
 [Right angle Molex 43045-1600](https://www.digikey.com/en/products/detail/molex/0430451600/531424) or [Upright Molex 43045-1612](https://www.digikey.com/en/products/detail/molex/0430451612/531412).